donomii/throff/README.md

 ## String Representations

-Throff is homoiconic, which in this case means that all its data structures have explicit string representations.
+Throff is homoiconic, which in this case also means that all its data structures have explicit string representations.
 Every Throff data structure can be used as a string.
 So a simple way to compare nested arrays is to compare their string representations:

     EQUAL 	->STRING ARRAY1		->STRING ARRAY2